-Many of the people we work with at Healing Hooves have good reason NOT to seek help; not to trust another person.
-They may have experienced the world and relationships as unsafe places, and those who were supposed to help and care for them might have hurt or abandoned them.
+Many of the people we meet at Healing Hooves have good reason NOT to seek help; not to trust another person.
+They may have experienced the world and relationships as unsafe places, where those who were supposed to help and care for them hurt or abandoned them instead.
 Or perhaps they have simply found counselling or personal growth to be unhelpful, boring, and a waste of their time; or something that risks ridicule from their peers.

-There are also times when people are willing – or perhaps have been mandated or coerced in some way – to attend counselling or some other form of support or wellness session, but they do not truly engage, participate or trust in the process or the provider.
-They ‘show up’ physically but not emotionally.
+Other times, a person may be willing – or has perhaps been mandated or coerced in some way – to attend counselling or some other form of support or wellness session, but does not truly engage, participate or trust in the process or the provider.
+They ‘show up’ physically, but not emotionally.

 You may be able to relate.
 Most of us have been hurt in relationships and have experienced times in our life when we are hesitant to reach out and ask for help.
 It seems safer to retreat, to say “I’m fine” when we’re not, and to ‘do it ourselves’ when deep down we yearn for someone to be there for us.

-Being vulnerable and trusting in a relationship is frequently hard; sometimes it is terrifying.
+Being vulnerable in a relationship is often hard;

-In each of these scenarios we cannot even begin to help someone, or ourselves, unless something motivates them, or us, to show up – both physically and emotionally – despite all the reasons not to.
+In each scenario we can’t even begin to seek and receive, or provide, help or support unless something provides the motivation and safety needed to show up – both physically and emotionally – despite all the reasons not to.

 In equine therapy the presence of the horses, and the possibilities inherent in working with a horse, can provide the initial draw and motivation to attend, as well as reduce any stigma attached to seeking support.
 While it is always important to be clear and transparent regarding the nature and scope of the services being provided, we certainly do have clients at Healing Hooves who refer to their time here as ‘horse time’ rather than ‘counselling’.
 We sometimes even include the names of the horses on our appointment cards!

-The presence of the animals also presents many non riding but equally fun options which can be incorporated into sessions.
-Taking a dog for a walk, having a horse follow you through an obstacle course, playing with a kitten; these are all aspects of equine and animal assisted therapy which can make sessions a lot of fun, while helping us learn about ourselves and others at the same time.
+The presence of the animals also presents many non riding but equally engaging options.
+Taking a dog for a walk, having a horse follow you through an obstacle course, playing with a kitten; these are all aspects of equine and animal assisted therapy which can make sessions a lot of fun, while helping us learn about ourselves and relationships at the same time.
 At Healing Hooves we frequently discover that our clients do not want to leave at the end of a session!

-As noted in our last blog post: What Does The Research Say? animals simply seem better equipped than people to provide the conditions – Congruency, Empathy and Unconditional Positive Regard – which many researchers and theorists believe are necessary for a person to feel safe in a relationship, including a therapeutic one:
+As noted in our last blog post: Understanding The Research, animals simply seem better equipped than people to provide the conditions – Congruency, Empathy and Unconditional Positive Regard – which many researchers and practitioners believe are necessary for a person to feel safe in a relationship, including a therapeutic one: